ani697/Phone-Directory/README.md

 Run "npm install" in the extracted folder
 Run "npm start" to view the project.

-OR to directly see its functioning click on the link:- https://numbertoremember.herokuapp.com/
+OR to directly see its functioning click on the link:-<br/>
+https://numbertoremember.herokuapp.com/